Raising ducklings from day old to maturity can be a tricky business. It’s a lot of work! A frequent question I’m asked is “what do baby ducks eat?”

 - Darkling beetles

-Remember: Ducks aren’t chickens – they have round bills that don’t pick easily like hens’ beaks.
+Remember ducks aren’t chickens – they have round bills that don’t pick as easily as hens’ beaks.
 So, it’s best to float treats on water so your ducklings can easily dig them up.

 Before deciding what treats you’ll offer your ducklings, consider their age.
 The last thing you want is for your fluffy butts to choke!